nikdavnik/docs-oxd-prod/3.2.0/sources/install/index.md

 ### View, delete entries inside oxd-server database with lsox.sh or lsox.bat scripts

+oxd-server has to be stopped during run of lsox.sh or lsox.bat scripts.
+Otherwise database is locked by oxd-server and script will not be able to access it.

 There are three type of parameters which can be used by lsox.sh/lsox.bat files:
  - `-l` - list all oxd_ids inside oxd database
  - `-oxd_id <oxd_id>` - view JSON representation of the entity by oxd_id
  - `-d` - removes entity by oxd_id.
+ - `-c` - path to `oxd-server.yml` configuration file

 Script is located in `/opt/oxd-server/bin/lsox.sh`.
 If hit script without parameters it show hint
 ```